Nov 10, 2025 Chinenye Ozowara

 • Opportunities for consultation or feedback

-6. Assign resources and responsibilities
+Step 6.
+Assign resources and responsibilities

 Outline what internal resources (staff, time, tools) you'll allocate for stakeholder management.
 Assign clear roles, such as a stakeholder engagement lead, and clarify who is responsible for communications, responses, and documentation.
 Consider potential collaborations with parallel teams or existing community engagement processes to streamline resources and avoid duplication.

-7. Monitor, report, and adapt
+Step 7.
+Monitor, report, and adapt

-Streamline your stakeholder management plan with Jambo
+Creating your plan with Jambo stakeholder management software

 Published by Chinenye Ozowara November 10, 2025